-REDtone identifies EESG impacts that greatly influence stakeholders' assessment and decisions.
+REDtone identifies EESG impacts that greatly influences stakeholders' assessment and decisions.
 Aspects that are material to REDtone's operating environment, business context and stakeholders provide the basis for selecting indicators for performance measurements.

 Materiality Sustainability matters refer to those that reflect REDtone's significant EESG impacts or substantively influence the assessments and decisions of its stakeholders.
-The prioritization exercise is conducted annually by REDtone.
+The prioritisation review is conducted annually by the SWG together with other business functions.

-The Materiality Matrix below displays the position of the 13 Sub-Themes relative to the degree of importance to REDtone's major stakeholders and its impact on EESG.
-REDtone's business operation and its MESO of SWG review the Materiality Matrix on an annual basis.
+The Materiality Matrix below displayed the position of the 12 Sub-Themes relative to the degree of importance to REDtone's major stakeholders and its impact on EESG.